Skip to content

 Additional APU Components

-Within the Eidolon SDK, the eidolon/cpu package includes a variety of additional APU components vital to the operation of advanced software agent systems.
+Within the Eidolon SDK, the eidolon/apu package includes a variety of additional APU components vital to the operation of advanced software agent systems.
 These components fulfill specific roles within the agent architecture, enhancing the flexibility of agent capabilities.

 These additional APU components underscore the SDK’s commitment to offering a robust and extendable framework for agent development.
 Each component—be it conversational logic, summarization, or integration with third-party services like OpenAI—serves to enhance the agent’s operation, making it more adaptable, intelligent, and responsive to the demands of complex interactive tasks.
 The separation of these concerns into dedicated units also aligns with the SDK’s modular design philosophy, allowing developers to plug in the needed functionalities while maintaining a clean and maintainable codebase.